World Vision International digital asset management by the numbers

 - Adoption gets a boost when the system is easy to use.
 A fast connection and an intuitive interface helped Daniel get users on board with the new system.

 - Your DAM should fit into your existing workflows, not the other way around.
 When World Vision went looking for a DAM, they wanted one that would fit into their existing tech stack.
-Cortex offered powerful integrations that let users work on assets that were already in Story Hub.
+Orange DAM offered powerful integrations that let users work on assets that were already in Story Hub.

 - Curated collections help users find materials.
 The Story Hub homepage features curated selections of assets, grouped by topic.
 As a result, downloads of homepage images skyrocketed--60% of the downloads in 2020 came from Story Hub’s homepage.